Carmen Cusack: Other roles

 In 2009, Cusack played Nellie Forbush in the first national tour of South Pacific.
 Based on the 2008 Broadway revival, performances began September 18, 2009 in San Francisco.
 For this role Cusack was nominated for the Helen Hayes Award for Outstanding Lead Actress in a Non Resident Production.

 In 2012, she played the role of Miss Gardner in the Off-Broadway revival of Carrie: The Musical, which began performances at the Lucille Lortel Theatre on January 31, 2012.
 Carrie played a limited run until April 8, 2012.

 In 2013, Cusack played the role of Mother in the Milwaukee Repertory Theater's critically acclaimed production of Ragtime.

 Cusack appeared as Dot/Marie in the Chicago Shakespeare Theater production of Sunday in the Park with George from September 26 to November 4, 2012, opposite Jason Danieley.

 Cusack appeared as Annie in the production of the new musical First Wives Club, based on the film of the same name, beginning in February 2015.
 The musical played at the Oriental Theatre in Chicago, Illinois, through the end of March 2015.

 Cusack portrayed Clare Boothe Luce in the new musical Flying Over Sunset, directed by James Lapine.
 The production, which was originally planned to open in March 2020, was delayed due to the COVID-19 pandemic and rescheduled to begin previews in November 2021 at Lincoln Center Theater's Vivian Beaumont Theater.
 The production opened on December 13, 2021 and closed on January 16, 2022.
 Cuscack's performance earned her a second nomination for the Tony Award for Best Actress in a Musical.

 In July 2022, Cusack starred as Mrs. Lovett in The Muny production of Sweeney Todd: The Demon Barber of Fleet Street.
+She will star as Annie Savoy in the musical adaptation of Bull Durham, which will open in October 2025 at the Paper Mill Playhouse.